KaspianDev/KaspianDev/README.md

 <h4>Who am I?</h4>
-<p>My name is Kacper (people refer to me as Kaspian), curently studying computer science.
+<p>My name is Kacper, curently studying computer science.
 You may see me contribute to a lot of open source projects.
-I strongly believe in Free Software movement, and all publicly available minecraft plugins I make, no matter the price, will always land on my profile, open to everyone.</p>
+I strongly believe in Free Software and all publicly available minecraft plugins I make, will always land on my profile, open to everyone.</p>

 ![Metrics](/github-metrics.svg) <h3 align="left">Chat with me:</h3>
 <p align="left">